fodela/BackEnd_notes/identity_and_authentication.md

 Large Power Utility.
 Discovered in February 2019.
 They'll conveniently even email you the plain text password.
 Read More

 The site haveibeenpwned.com has many other documented mistakes and is worth a skim.

+### Brute Force Attacks

+In theory, a user can submit millions or thousands of login requests and they may guess the passwords correctly at some point.
+This attack is known as a brute force attack.

+We can easily mitigate brute force attacks using a few techniques:

+Prevent or ratelimit multiple incorrect login attempts Do not allow common passwords
+Enforce a reasonable password policy
+Log and monitor for attack
+An Alternative to Rate-Limiting: CAPTCHAs
+Sometimes, rate-limiting or rejecting multiple requests is not the solution.
+One unintended consequence, for example, would be locking a legitimate user's account because it is under attack.
+An alternative is something known as a CAPTCHA or "completely automated public Turing test to tell computers and humans apart".
+A CAPTCHA is designed to be easy for a human but difficult for a machine.
+In this instance, a connection is flat out rejected if a "bot" or script is attempting to gain access through multiple attempts.

+Until recently this was most commonly performed by asking a user to type some form of difficult to read text into an input.
+But, this problem is adversarial, and with advances in computer vision, these were defeated by scripts.
+One modern implementation of this system that can be added to your site is Google reCAPTCHA.
+This API produces a score from 0 to 1 of how likely the visitor is a bot based interactions with your site.